The following information is helpful to the professional community involved with building, remodeling, or maintaining commercial occupancy:

 - Address / Name of building or business

-G. Existing and proposed traffic patterns of driveways, and or proposed fire lanes identifying and labeling all physical barriers to vehicular access including but not limited to gates, bollards, landscaping and the alike.
+- Existing and proposed traffic patterns of driveways, and of proposed fire lanes identifying and labeling all physical barriers to vehicular access including but not limited to gates, bollards, landscaping and the alike.
 Must be able to reach all aspects of the building within 150 feet of the fire lane.

 - Dimensions of all existing and proposed buildings, parking lots and vehicular use areas, landscape islands, peninsulas and medians, amenities, walls, fences, sidewalks, and any other land improvements.
 All roadways, driveways, overpasses, bridges, culverts and decorative/ pervious pavers, and grasscrete shall be labeled and identified with support loads clearly indicated.

-- Information for each structure on site shall include but not limited to:
+- Information for each structure on the site shall include but is not limited to: